 Click here to watch ACNM CEO Sheri Sesay-Tuffour’s testimony.

-, ACNM Director, Advocacy & Government Affairs, for more information on ACNM’s work to increase federal funding for accredited midwifery education programs.
-About ACNM
+Contact Amy Kohl, ACNM Director, Advocacy & Government Affairs, for more information on ACNM’s work to increase federal funding for accredited midwifery education programs.

 With 6500 members, ACNM is the professional association that represents certified nurse-midwives (CNMs) and certified midwives (CMs) in the United States.
 ACNM promotes excellence in midwifery education, clinical practice, and research.
 With roots dating to 1929, our members are primary care providers for women throughout the lifespan, with a special emphasis on pregnancy, childbirth, and gynecologic and reproductive health.
 ACNM provides research, administers and promotes continuing education programs, establishes education and clinical practice standards, and creates liaisons with state and federal agencies and members of Congress to increase the visibility and recognition of midwifery care.